 Minorities in Science and Engineering offers a range of programs and activities to recruit, retain, and graduate African American, Hispanic, and Native American students.
 The Teaching and Learning Transformation Center joined with Graduate Student Government to initiate the Inclusion and Diversity Workshop series targeted at Faculty.
 The Lesbian, Gay, Bisexual, Transgender (LGBT) Equity Center works for a vision of UMCP as a fully equitable community that empowers innovators and agents of social justice for lesbian, gay, bisexual, transgender, and queer people.
-The Nyumburu Cultural Center offers academic, social, and cultural programs for Black/African American African and Caribbean students.
+The Nyumburu Cultural Center offers academic, social, and cultural programs for Black/African American African and Caribbean students of the African diaspora that foster inclusiveness for the entire campus community of students.
 The University of Maryland, Baltimore County's Center for Women in Technology (CWIT) identifies those areas in engineering and technology where underrepresented women are and offers support for them and initiatives to improve the climate for women in the College of Engineering and Information Technology.